ihreapotheken/IA-SDK-iOS/docs/IAOverTheCounter.md

 # IAOverTheCounter

-Contains features related to search and products:
+This module provides features related to search and products.

 * **Search screen**: Search bar with list of products, allows filtering and sorting.

 * **Product details**: Displays details of a selected product.

-*   **Product inquiry**: Enables user to send E-Mail to pharmacies and inquiry about the product.
+* **Product inquiry**: Enables the user to send an email to pharmacies and inquire about the product.

-*   **Cart integration**: Cart is integrated into list and details if `IAOrdering` module is setup.
+* **Cart integration**: The cart is integrated into the list and details if the `IAOrdering` module is set up.

-## Product Search
+## IAProductSearchScreen

-`IAProductSearchScreen` is the starting point of a **Product Search** feature.
-It handles all flows automatically (search, details, inquiry, cart).
-Currently this is the only class that `IAOverTheCounter` exposes.

-### **Notes**

-*   `IAProductSearchScreen` is a SwiftUI view that you can e.g., put in a tab view or present it.
-By default it is embedded into a navigation bar and handles its own navigation.
+* `IAProductSearchScreen` is the primary component exposed by the `IAOverTheCounter` module.
+* It handles searching, filtering, and displaying detailed product information, all in one seamless flow.
+* Allow users to send inquiries to pharmacies about the product.

 * It uses pharmacy identifier from prerequisites flow.

-### Integration with other products

-*   **IAOrdering**: Cart is integrated into list and details.

-*   **IAScanner**: Search product by scanning its code.

 ### Example

 `IAProductSearchScreen` inside a SwiftUI TabView.
-This is all you need to call (other than setup code and prerequisites).

 ```javascript
 TabView {